OLAPLEX HOLDINGS, INC. (NASDAQ - GuruFocus.com

 Did you lose money on investments in Olaplex Holdings?
 If so, please visit Olaplex Holdings, Inc. Shareholder Class Action Lawsuit or contact Peter Allocco at (212) 951-2030 or [email protected] to discuss your rights.

 NEW YORK, Nov.
-18, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP announces that a securities class action lawsuit has been filed on behalf of investors who purchased or otherwise acquired the common stock of Olaplex Holdings, Inc. (“Olaplex” or the “Company”) ( OLPX) pursuant and/or traceable to the Company’s initial public offering conducted on or around September 30, 2021 (the “IPO” or “Offering”).
+22, 2022 (GLOBE NEWSWIRE) -- Bernstein Liebhard LLP, a nationally acclaimed investor rights law firm, reminds investors of the deadline to file a lead plaintiff motion in a securities class action lawsuit that has been filed on behalf of investors who purchased or otherwise acquired the common stock of Olaplex Holdings, Inc. (“Olaplex” or the “Company”) ( OLPX) pursuant and/or traceable to the Company’s initial public offering conducted on or around September 30, 2021 (the “IPO” or “Offering”).
 The lawsuit was filed in the United States District Court for the Central District of California and alleges violations of the Securities Act of 1933.

 Olaplex manufactures and sells hair care products.
 The Company offers hair care shampoos and conditioners for use in treatment, maintenance, and protection of hair.
 Olaplex purports to participate in the “prestige segment” of the haircare market, which the Company claims is “expected to be the fastest growing segment of the global haircare market from 2020 to 2025.”